-- 4.1 Equality of Opportunity Implications - 4.1.1 Employment rates for gypsies and travellers nationally are low, and poverty is high. - 4.1.2 The proposed pitch fee increase will be met by Housing Benefit or Universal Credit for residents who are eligible. - 4.1.3 The proposed average increase (4.9%) is linked to the Retail Price Index figures. - 4.1.4 Since 2010, the Council have explained to residents the rent convergence principle, and the differential rent increase to make fees at both sites the same.
+- 4.1 Equality of Opportunity Implications - 4.1.1 Employment rates for gypsies and travellers nationally are low, and poverty is high. - 4.1.2 The proposed pitch fee increase will be met by Housing Benefit or Universal Credit for residents who are eligible. - 4.1.3 The proposed average increase (7%) is below the Retail Price Index figures and in line with the proposed increase for social housing tenants. - 4.1.4 Since 2010, the Council have explained to residents the rent convergence principle, and the differential rent increase to make fees at both sites the same.
 The Council explained in detail how fees at one site were being increased more than the other until both sites pay the same fees.
-As a result, residents have been made aware of the fee increase and have had the opportunity to express their opinions on the proposals. - 4.2 Financial and Commercial Implications - 4.2.1 The proposed increase in charges will increase income into the account in 2022/23 by around £7647.
-This increase (4.9%) is in line with RPI and will allow income to keep pace with the cost of inflation and help complete essential repairs and maintenance on both sites while remaining affordable to those residents in receipt of welfare benefits.
-The service has started a programme of work to improve/replace the ageing kitchen and bathing facilities in the dayrooms over a staggered period. - 4.2.2 The increase is comparable to the rise in charges for other services. - 4.2.3 The Gypsy & Traveller Site budget will be £ 237,399 for 2022/23 - 4.2.4 As part of the Government's welfare reform proposals, the roll out of Universal Credit commenced in Sheffield in November 2018 for new benefit claimants.
+As a result, residents have been made aware of the fee increase and have had the opportunity to express their opinions on the proposals. - 4.2 Financial and Commercial Implications - 4.2.1 The proposed increase in charges will increase income into the account in 2023/24 by around £11,461.
+This increase (7%) is below RPI this year in line with the governments social rent cap.
+Income will not keep pace with the cost of inflation this year however we appreciate the difficulty customers will be facing with the rising cost of living. - 4.2.2 The increase is comparable to the rise in charges for other services. - 4.2.3 The Gypsy & Traveller Site budget will be £ 252,860 for 2023/24

+4.2.4 As part of the Government's welfare reform proposals, the roll out of Universal Credit commenced in Sheffield in November 2018 for new benefit claimants.
 Migration of existing claimants is expected to take place by 2024.
 A number of Gypsy and Traveller site residents have remained on Housing Benefit due to there having been no changes in their circumstances, but a few residents have claimed Universal Credit whilst living on site.
 Universal Credit is paid to the claimants rather than the housing element being paid directly to the landlord account.
 Benefits are also capped.
 This has increased levels of arrears in some cases.
 To mitigate this we are working with our Income Management and Financial Inclusion Team to make alternative payment arrangements using direct payments from the occupant's income to ensure any arrears are kept to a minimum.
 We will continue to work to minimise the impact of Welfare Reform to residents on site.